mauzigoe/matter-for-vscode/README.md

 ##  Issues

-This project is in early development so issue are expected.
+This project is in early development so issues are expected.
 Feel free to open an issue if you experience any problems.

 ## Release Notes